actionhero/actionhero/site/source/includes/docs/core/actions.md

 };
 ```

-The core of actionhero is the Action framework, and **actions** are the basic units of work.
+The core of ActionHero is the Action framework, and **actions** are the basic units of work.
 All connection types from all servers can use actions.
 This means that you only need to write an action once, and both HTTP clients and websocket clients can consume it.

 The goal of an action is to read `data.params` (which are the arguments a connection provides), do work, and set the `data.response` (and `error` when needed) values to build the response to the client.